Italian Subjunctive Tenses: How to Match Them With the Main Clause

 Trapassatoche io fossi tornatothat I had come back

-Among the Italian subjunctive tenses, the presente and imperfetto express an action that is simultaneous with the main clause.
+Among the italian subjunctive tenses, the presente and imperfetto express an action that is simultaneous with the main clause.
 The passato and trapassato express an action that happened before the main clause.
 Which pair you use depends on whether the main clause is in the present zone or the past zone.
 That is the real choice.

 🔍 Morphology warning.
 The imperfetto congiuntivo endings (tornassi, tornassi, tornasse, tornassimo, tornaste, tornassero) are close to the passato remoto of some verbs.
 Tornasse (subjunctive) vs tornò (passato remoto).
 Different animals.
 In writing, this is the single most common subjunctive error among anglophones.